 Yes.
 In line with current Government rules participants will be required to wear face coverings in indoor areas.
 You may remove your face covering to eat, drink and sing as social distancing measures mean the risk is mitigated in line with the guidance.
 Pianists will also be required to wear a mask when playing the pianos to help reduce aerosol and droplet spread on the keys.

 Please bring a face covering with you and any additional PPE and hand sanitiser that you feel you need (for example, if you have any skin allergies or as extra personal protection).

 Please note some people will be exempt from wearing face coverings.

 What’s going to happen at meal times?

 Cooks will serve meals wearing a face mask and gloves.
-For as long as social distancing is recommended, meals will NOT be served at communal tables as usual.
+For as long as social distancing is required, meals will NOT be served at communal tables as usual.
 You will collect your packed lunch and your dinner, on a tray with everything required on it, from a collection table in the dining room, one person at a time.
-You can then eat it at your table in the studio, or in the garden if the weather is suitable, so it will be possible to socialise with fellow course members at a safe distance.
+You can then eat it at your table in the studio, or in the garden if the weather is suitable.

 Breakfast will not be provided at Jackdaws.

 Our cook will pour and serve your drinks and cakes as required.
 Please consume in the garden if the weather is suitable or use the rooms in the house, with no more than two people in each room, in order to maintain social distancing

 Will wine be available?